ASinanSaglam/WESTPA_Workshop_2018_Saglam/README.md

   * [PyEMMA](http://emma-project.org/latest/INSTALL.html)
   * [BioNetGen](https://www.csb.pitt.edu/Faculty/Faeder/?page_id=409).
 A statically compiled binary is included in this tutorial.

-I suggest using the following instructions for acquiring and installing dependencies:
+I suggest using the following instructions (especially for Linux) for acquiring and installing dependencies:

 1. Install Anaconda python using (link is for linux, 64bit version):
 ```